 The Life Reboot contains the best lessons, techniques, and tools I’ve collected through my personal journey and from coaching hundreds of others in their own waking journeys.

 The 7-week personal growth intensive features a daily curriculum and weekly in-person workshop retreats designed to create serious life shifts.
 It also provides the daily love, support, and inspiration needed to stay on-track and help navigate the kind of uncharted territory that might regularly scare the bejesus out of you.

-In just over a month I will be taking a small brigade of personal trailblazers in the Toronto area through this body/mind/spirit adventure.
-(For those of you outside of Toronto, my next virtual program will be in 2017.)
+In just TWO WEEKS I’ll be taking a small brigade of personal trailblazers in the Toronto area through this body/mind/spirit adventure.
+(For those of you outside of Toronto, my next virtual program will be later in 2018.)
 If something in my story resonates with you — if the end of the trajectory you’re currently on scares you as much my former one scared me — I hope you’ll check out the Life Reboot info page to find out how it all works.

 And if you still have questions about whether the program’s right for you, I want you to hit reply to get in touch with me for a chat.